mbparvezme/theui-sveltekit/README.md

 #### **b.
 Configuration**

-Open the TailwindCSS configuration file called `tailwind.config.cjs` and replace all of its existing content with the code provided below.
+Open the Tailwind CSS configuration file called `tailwind.config.cjs` and replace all of its existing content with the code provided below.

 ```diff
 const config = {